Clip path

 • Payroll processing firm in Romania: You may also outsource your payroll processing to a Romanian firm.
 Any errors will still be held against you.

-An informative statement on the income from wages and remunerations of administrators earned in Romania in the previous year by residents of other EU countries must be filed to the tax authorities by the 28th of February of each year.
+An informative statement on the income from wages and remuneration of administrators earned in Romania in the previous year by residents of other EU countries must be filed with the tax authorities by the 28th of February of each year.

 Taxes